-Our newest episode of the podcast Secrets of NYCis all about NYC manhole covers!
+Our newest episode of The Untapped New York Podcast is all about NYC manhole covers!
 How many manhole covers are there in New York City?
 How are they made?
 Where do they lead to?
 In this exploration on manhole covers 101 and why New Yorkers find them to be such curious objects, we speak with Lisa Frigand, the former Manager of Cultural Affairs at the NYC Department of Environmental Protection, Natasha Raheja, an anthropologist at Cornell University who made the film Cast in India about how manhole are made, and with Justin Rivers, Untapped New York’s Chief Experience Officer, who will talk about his personal experience going down into a manhole.
 We’ll also look at a unique manhole cover art project that popped up in Greenwich Village.
 By the end of the episode, you’ll also have the answer to that famous interview question, why are manhole covers round?

 If you look down on New York City’s streets, you’ll see quite a cacophony of things from manhole covers, to spray painted symbols, to crosswalks, and more.
 To kick things off, we first went out onto a Greenwich Village street with Justin Rivers to check out some manholes.
 The area around Minetta Street is a treasure trove for manhole cover hunters.
 In just about two blocks, you’ll find dozens of manhole covers for gas, water, sewer and the subway.
 Of particular note is a DPW manhole cover you’ll find on Minetta Street.
 If you shine a flashlight down one of the open holes on the cover, you can see the former Minetta Brook flowing.
 This former fresh-water source for New Yorkers has been long buried and connects into the sewer system now.
 DPW stands for Department of Public Works, a predecessor of the NYC Department of Environmental Protection.
 It’s just one of the many abbreviations you’ll find on NYC manhole covers.